How to test your broadband speed

 -

-What household items are causing interference?
+What household items cause Wi-Fi interference?

 There’s a number of unexpected things that could be slowing down your Wi-Fi signal, as they have the ability to absorb or reflect wireless signals.